obviouslyweb/poplistmovies/README.md

 The remaining work to be done for this project includes the following:

+- [ ] Add "Add to Watchlist" & rating selection to film details page
 - [ ] Fill out About page
 - [ ] Detailed, validated form for finding films (add sorting by rating, R + NC/17 off by default)
 - [ ] CSS Animation (for finding films on main film search page)